The Result

 Called strike - "and that was right in there"

-"And that is driven into the gap in right-centrefield and goes all the way to the wall"
+"And that is driven into the gap in right-centrefield and

 Double